Luxury goods of China: Luxury cars

 Major global luxury brands like Mercedes-Benz, BMW, Audi, and Lexus have operations in China.
-Audi, which has dominated China's luxury car market for more than two decades, is the market leader in the luxury car segment, with China being Audi's second largest market in the world.
-However Audi's market share in this category is gradually falling as BMW and Mercedes-Benz are adopting new strategies to boost sales.
+Audi, which has dominated China's luxury car market for more than two decades, is the market leader in the luxury car segment, with China being Audi's second-largest market in the world.
+However, Audi's market share in this category is gradually falling as BMW and Mercedes-Benz are adopting new strategies to boost sales.
 According to data from Global Insight, Audi's market share in China decreased from 66% in 2004 to 42% in 2009, while the market share of BMW and Mercedes-Benz increased from 7% to 23%, and 9% to 16%, respectively.
 BMW is enlarging its current plant in China and building a second one.

 Audi is still the dominant choice of car in the government fleet market.
-BMW sales are growing but is perceived to be for the newly rich.
+BMW sales are growing but are perceived to be for the newly rich.
 Mercedes is seen to be for old folks.
 Brands such as BMW and Audi are designing customized cars for the Chinese luxury car market.
-BMW designed a model with a longer wheelbase especially for government officials in order to give the back seat passenger more space.
+BMW designed a model with a longer wheelbase, especially for government officials in order to give the back seat passenger more space.

-According to Stephan Winkelmann, CEO of Lamborghini, "China's super car market is growing faster than our expectations, while the Western markets are declining.
+According to Stephan Winkelmann, CEO of Lamborghini, "China's supercar market is growing faster than our expectations, while the Western markets are declining.
 The strong demand will soon make China our second biggest market after the United States.
 If the high taxes on luxury cars are removed, China could very well become the biggest market."

-As of 2013 the trend continued as the number of luxury cars and SUVs shown expanded at the Shanghai auto show and plans were announced by both foreign and domestic auto manufacturers to introduce new models in China and increase production of larger cars.
+As of 2013, the trend continued as the number of luxury cars and SUVs shown expanded at the Shanghai auto show and plans were announced by both foreign and domestic auto manufacturers to introduce new models in China and increase production of larger cars.